 \section{Conclusion}

 We propose Optimally Deep Networks (ODNs), models which adapt their depth according to the complexity of the task at hand.
-Typically, powerful architectures are trained at full depths but not all datasets or tasks require such high model capacity.
+Typically, powerful architectures are trained at full depths but we show that not all datasets require high model capacity.
 ODNs are trained using progressive depth expansion: training begins with shallow depths and the network is incrementally deepened only as needed, until the desired performance is achieved.
-This approach enables the extraction of optimally deep networks that significantly reduce memory footprint, computational overhead, and inference cost, while maintaining competitive accuracy.
-Empirical evaluations on MNIST, EMNIST, Fashion-MNIST, SVHN, and CIFAR-10 using ResNet-18, ResNet-34, and ResNet-50 architectures demonstrate that ODNs can achieve up to 98.64 \% reduction in model size for low-complexity datasets while maintaining good performance.
-ODNs present a practical framework for searching optimally deep models that balance resource efficiency with accuracy, paving the way for scalable and deployable neural networks in real-world applications.
+This enables the extraction of Optimally Deep Networks that significantly reduce memory footprint, computational overhead, and inference cost, while maintaining competitive accuracy.
+Empirical evaluations on MNIST, EMNIST, SVHN, Fashion-MNIST, and CIFAR-10 using ResNet-18, ResNet-34, and ResNet-50 show that ODNs can achieve up to 98.64 \% reduction in model size while maintaining good performance.
+ODNs present a practical framework for searching optimally deep networks that balance resource efficiency with accuracy, paving the way for scalable and deployable neural networks in real-world applications.